Timsche/wow-classInfo/README.md

 How to use
 -------------------
-1. For now you habe to type "/classinfo" ingame for now.
+1. Type "/classinfo" to open the addon
-2. Click the icons to choose a class and a specialization
+2. Click the icons to choose a class and specialization
 3. Go through the tabs to see the different abilities and talents